 Third, we randomly select 4,000 sentences from Y as our initial sample.
-Each co-author manually and independently labels whether a climate-related sentence is related to green talk or not.
-We adopt the mode label from the co-author team as the sentence's final label.
+Each co-author (in the team of six) manually and independently labels whether a climate-related sentence is related to green talk or not.
+We adopt the mode label from the team as the sentence's final label.
+If three of the authors consider a sentence as green talk, while the remaining three consider it as non-green talk, we will treat this sentence as non-green talk for conservativeness.
 After this process, our classification results show that for the 4,000 sentences, only 691 are about green talk (labeled as positive), and the remaining 3,309 are not related to green talk (labeled as negative).
-The significant different proportions between positive and negative sentences will lead to the so-called sample imbalance issue in machine learning literature (e.g., He and Garcia, 2009; Lemaître, Nogueira, and Aridas, 2017), which indicates that if training a model with such imbalanced sample, the model will overclassify the majority class (in this case the negative ones) due to the higher prior probability.
+The significant different proportions between positive and negative sentences will lead to the so-called sample imbalance issue in machine learning literature (e.g., He and Garcia, 2009; Lemaître, Nogueira, and Aridas, 2017), which indicates that if training a model with such imbalanced sample, the model will overclassify the majority class (in this case the negative ones) due to the higher prior probability.16

 To address this issue, we include 1,000 more climate-related sentences from sentence sample Y. In this round, to increase the likelihood of obtaining green talk sentences, we further require these 1,000 additional sentences to contain at least one highly possible green talk keyword.
 We rely on our past classification experience (i.e., the 4,000 initial sample classification) in constructing this green talk keyword list.
 Table A2 in the Online Appendix presents the green talk keyword dictionary.
 We manually classify these 1,000 additional sentences as positive or negative sentences.
 In this case, as expected, we find that 539 out of the 1,000 sentences are green talk related.
-To further balance the sample, we randomly drop 1,500 non-green talk sentences from the training sample and thus, our final sentence sample includes 3,500 (4,000 plus 1,000 minus 1,500) sentences, with 1,230 (691 plus 539) green talk sentences and 2,270 (3,309 plus 461 minus 1,500) non-green talk sentences.
+To further balance the sample, we randomly drop